phurwicz/hover/README.md

 Check out [@phurwicz/hover-binder](https://github.com/phurwicz/hover-binder) for a complete list of demo apps.

-## :flags: Announcements
+## :flags: Latest Announcements

+-   **Dec 10** We are working to bundle up common usage workflows in `hover.recipes`.
+Stay tuned!
 -   **Dec 6** Video tutorials coming soon!
-The first one is projected to be available by Dec 15, 2020.
+The first one is projected to be available by Dec 15.
--   **Dec 6** Please do not hesitate to post any issues or questions!
-We are very much under active development and appreciate every piece of feedback.

 ## :flight_departure: Quick Start